soundarb/ecommerce-mobile-app/README.md

-# mobile-apps
+# ecommerce-mobile-app
-A repository for mobile apps development projects
+A mobile app developed using Flutter framework for ecommerce